carj/pyPreservica/docs/index.rst

 More complex assets can also be defined which contain multiple Content Objects, for example a book with multiple pages etc.

-The ``complex_asset_package function`` takes a collection of preservation files and an optional collection of access files.
+The ``complex_asset_package`` function takes a collection of preservation files and an optional collection of access files.
-It creates a single asset package with multiple content objects per file.
+It creates a single asset package with multiple content objects per Representation.

 Use a **list** collection to preserve the ordering of the content objects within the asset.
 For example the first page of a book should be the first item added to the list. ::